orbitaloop/WebSqlSync/README.md

 ### Limitations:

  - DELETE are not handled.
 But an easy workaround is to do a logic delete with an update (ex.
 UPDATE elm SET flag='DELETED')
- - There are no example of server side sync for now.
-But I plan to commit our server code as an example in Java with #playframework (but it's not a generic code)
+ - There are no example of generic server side sync for now.
+But there is our server code as an example in Java with #playframework (but it's not a generic code).
+Check the test/ directory
  - The JQunit tests are too basic.
 Need to add more test cases.
 But this code is working on my 13 apps (iOS/Android) in production, with millions of data synchronized
  - There is one dependency to JQuery (used only to send data with AJAX, look for jQuery.ajax).
 I welcome any pull request to remove this dependency (should be tested in Chrome, Safari, iOS WebKit and Android WebKit)